n8henrie/n8henrie.github.io/_posts/2014-05-26-get-notified-when-your-internet-is-back-on.md

 ### The Trigger File

 My trigger file is an empty text file named `Internet Working.txt`.
-It sits in a folder called “LaunchFiles” in my Dropbox.
+It sits in a folder called "LaunchFiles" in my Dropbox.
 I use <a target="_blank" href="https://itunes.apple.com/us/app/goodreader-4/id777310222?mt=8&uo=4&at=10l5H6" title="GoodReader 4">Goodreader</a> on my iPhone to move the file from `LaunchFiles` to another folder, `Launch`.

 ### The Launch Folder